Jacqueline Robinson

 Jacqueline Robinson (30 January 1966 – 9 October 2005) was a Jamaican cricketer who played as an all-rounder, batting right-handed and bowling right-arm medium-fast.
-She appeared in one Test match and 16 One Day Internationals the West Indies, appearing in 7 ODIs at the 1993 World Cup before playing the rest of her international matches in 2004, on a tour of India and Pakistan.
+She appeared in one Test match and 16 One Day Internationals for the West Indies, appearing in 7 ODIs at the 1993 World Cup before playing the rest of her international matches in 2004, on a tour of India and Pakistan.
 She played domestic cricket for Jamaica.

+She died aged 39 in October 2005.
+She had been hospitalized a month prior to her death before being discharged and returning to hospital again.
+A cause of death was not reported.